Stone Mountain Wilderness: Topography

 The wilderness is in the Appalachian Plateau, sometimes called the Allegheny Plateau.
 The Appalachian Plateau has mountains with broad, flat summits composed of resistant sandstones and conglomerates with seams of coal.
 Outcrops of shales and limestones are seen on the side slopes.

 Stone Mountain is part of the Cumberland Mountains complex, lying on its eastern end.
 Little Stone Mountain, outside of the wilderness, is part of the mountain complex as it extends further east.
 The southeast side of the mountain ridge falls off rapidly with large cliffs and rock outcrops.
 The other side of the ridge on the northwest falls off slowly with streams, originating in springs and seeps near the crest, flowing into the North Fork of the Powell River.
 The streams include Low Gap Branch, Flanary Branch, McConnell Branch, Mill Branch, Payne Branch and Laurel Branch.

+The Stone Mountain Wilderness in Virginia has varying elevations, with the highest point reaching over 3,120 feet (951+ meters).
+The wilderness area is characterized by a steep south-facing scarp that provides an outstanding view from an elevation of 3,060 feet at the old Olinger Fire Tower site.
 Elevations range from about 2000 feet along the North Fork of the Pound on the western boundary to 3000 feet on the ridge top.
+This diverse elevation contributes to the rich biodiversity and scenic beauty of the area.